 Thought of the Day - We have all been through numerous administrations in our fire service careers.
 "Given all things equal within an organization, same fire department, same dedicated men and women protecting our citizens, it is the Level of Leadership that sets that same organization greatly apart...."
 FETC

-Added by Assistant Chief Billy Greenwood on September 28, 2013 at 9:30am — No Comments
+Added by Fire Chief Billy Greenwood on September 28, 2013 at 9:30am — No Comments

 Great discussion points online from Andy Fredericks Training Days 2013